jaanga/lib/db/r3/readme.md

 _The following are some of the thoughts going on while this app and these web pages are being developed.
 This text is very much a work in rapid progress._

 ### Easy to enhance
-Create something that screams: 'tweak me till I twerkle.'
+Create something that screams: 'tweak me till I twerk.'
 'Open up the hood, pick up your wrench and screwdriver, and take me apart.'

 ### Lots of interactive 3D